Chamberlain Award 2022 entry

 Please note, Student Finance England's secure sites start with 'https' and a small padlock icon appears at the bottom of the browser window.
 This padlock will confirm the certificate of the website and ensure you are not on a fraudulent site.

-Awards are subject to annual reassessment; all awards will be finalised on 31 December for the previous year of academic study (e.g. 31 December 2020 for academic year 2020/21).
+Awards are subject to annual reassessment; all awards will be finalised on 31 December for the year of academic study (e.g. 31 December 2022 for academic year 2022/23).
 If you have not been means tested by the SLC and had your eligibility for maintenance support confirmed to us by them before 31 December you will not be eligible for an award.
 Notifications of entitlement are provisional and may be withdrawn if your circumstances change and you become ineligible for an award.

-If you have not received notification of your entitlement to a Chamberlain Award by the 7 December 2020 and you believe that you should be eligible for an award, please contact the Funding, Graduation & Awards team.
-Please wait until the 7 December 2020 before contacting us as not all notifications will have been sent before this date.
-You will need to get in touch with us to report your issue before the 31 December 2020, however, in order for your case to be considered.
+If you have not received notification of your entitlement to a Chamberlain Award by 1 November and you believe that you should be eligible for an award, please contact the Funding, Graduation and Awards team.
+Please wait until 1 November before contacting us as not all notifications will have been sent before this date.
+You will need to get in touch with us to report your issue before 31 December in order for your case to be considered.